 So….
 Is Starbucks Specialty Coffee Or Not?

 Well, I can’t exactly answer this question for you.
 People I respect in the coffee world sit on both sides of the table.
 However, I will give you my own personal thoughts:

 Starbucks is a key global player in the coffee world.
 They pioneered coffee culture in the United States and paved the way for specialty coffee.
-They are an environmentally-conscious coffee buyer and are generally respected for ethical approaches to sourcing.
 They have long been considered “specialty coffee” even before the specialty coffee industry became a thing.

 That being said…..

-I don’t like their coffee.
-I believe they sacrifice quality for scale.
+I believe Starbucks sacrifices quality for scale.
 And while I’m sad about it, I understand.
 I’m grateful that Starbucks made specialty coffee possible and that they slowly follow and validate the trends of the specialty community.